 June is Potty Training Awareness Month and there is no lack of conventional wisdom on the internet about the best tips and tricks to train your little one fast.
 But the truth is that sometimes kids just aren’t ready yet!
-We asked our community to share some of their favorite tips and stories about potty training to help you find a solution for your own potty woes.
+We asked our community to share some of their favorite stories about potty training tips to help you find a solution for your own potty woes.

 Anticipate a night and day difference.
 Naturepedic’s own Hilary T. starts us out with her experience.
 “My son was potty trained during the day almost two full years before he was night trained.
 I learned that night training is completely different than day training, and I didn’t stress when his body just wasn’t ready.”

 Each child is different.
 Community member Lura B. potty trained five kids who all responded differently!
 After a mix of self-training, rewards, and the naked (no diaper) method, she says, “If something works for one child it doesn’t mean it will work for the next.
 You should try something else until you find what works for them, and sometimes the only solution is giving them more time until they’re really ready.”

 Learn more about the “bare bottom,” “naked,” or “no diaper” method of quick potty training.

 Sometimes they really are just “ready.”
 Crystal S.’s oldest child “was three, he woke up one day and said he wanted to wear underwear.
 No accidents ever.”
 If your child isn’t a potty prodigy, don’t worry, it is perfectly normal to need to try a variety of approaches before everything clicks!

 Use positive rewards.
 Some moms use stickers, small toys, or small individual snacks like pretzels or fruit snacks as a reward for using the potty.
 Make sure you praise every positive interaction with the potty.
 You might have to start with just sitting on the potty, if they are scared.
 Be consistent with your reward system so the kids get the hang of it quickly.